Peterclark1996/s2ts/README.md

 # Counter Strike Typescript
-This is a tool that allows you to create .vts typescript scripts for your counter strike maps and compiles them automatically to .vts_c files.
-You can also import the type defintions for the `Instance` object that these scripts need for interactions with your counter strike map.
+This is a tool that allows you to create .vts typescript scripts for your counter strike maps and compile them automatically to .vts_c files.
+You can also import the type defintions for the `Instance` object in your scripts.

 ## Installation & Usage
 Create a new node project at the root of your map folder.
 The folder should be something like `/Steam/steamapps/common/Counter-Strike Global Offensive/content/csgo_addons/<map-name>`